dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 ### Explicit key values

 Entities returned from queries are tracked in the `Unchanged` state.
 The `Unchanged` state means that the entity has not been modified since it was queried.
-A disconnected entity, perhaps returned from a web client in an HTTP request, can be put into this state using either <xref:Microsoft.EntityFrameworkCore.DbContext.Attach%2A?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AttachRange%2A?displayProperty=nameWithType>, or the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet%601>.
+A disconnected entity, perhaps returned from a web client in an HTTP request, can be put into this state using either <xref:Microsoft.EntityFrameworkCore.DbContext.Attach*?displayProperty=nameWithType>, <xref:Microsoft.EntityFrameworkCore.DbContext.AttachRange*?displayProperty=nameWithType>, or the equivalent methods on <xref:Microsoft.EntityFrameworkCore.DbSet`1>.
 For example, to start tracking an existing blog:

 <!--
             context.Attach(